bigfix/developer.bigfix.com/site/reference/types/string.md

 # application usage summary &lt;string&gt; : application usage summary

-Returns the usage summary for the application specified in &amp;lt;string&amp;gt;.
+Returns the usage summary for the application specified in &lt;string&lt;.

 # b &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;b&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;b&lt; tag modified by the first given string.

 # b of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;b&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;b&lt; tag.

 # base &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;base&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;base&lt; tag modified by the first given string.

 # base of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;base&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;base&lt; tag.

 # base64 decode &lt;string&gt; : string

 Decode the string from [Base64](http://en.wikipedia.org/wiki/Base64).

 {{#example}}
-Q: base64 decode &quot;SGVsbG8sIHdvcmxkIQ==&quot;
+Q: base64 decode "SGVsbG8sIHdvcmxkIQ=="
 A: Hello, world!
 I: singular string
 {{/example}}